JoeChristianson/WeatherDashboard/README.md

 # WeatherDashboard
 (*P*)

+## Summary

+Web App reliant on third party API, openweathermap, to display current and five-day weather conditions for a city of the user's choice.

+## details

+- Displays: Dates, Wind Speeds, Temperatures, Humidity, UV indexes
+- Future forecast days are color coded for weather severity
+- Past Searches are saved in local storage and displayed in the sidebar as buttons that can be clicked for a quick search.
+- Bootstrap and jQuery employed.
+- Media Queries make display responsive.

 ## Your Task

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.